-The third iii-lab started in 2021 with representatives from Costa Rica, Grenada, and Zambia asking, “How can we help to increase the resilience of the most vulnerable segments in our societies against the impacts of climate change through innovative insurance solutions?”
+The third iii-lab started in 2021 with representatives from Costa Rica, Grenada, Zimbabwe, and Zambia asking, “How can we help to increase the resilience of the most vulnerable segments in our societies against the impacts of climate change through innovative insurance solutions?”

 The progress to date has been significant.
 In Mongolia, an insurance game app has been designed as a fun way to educate consumers about insurance.
 Ghana has hosted micro- and small business clinics to aid the industry to identify risks, develop solutions, and raise awareness.
 Morocco has designed a digital interface using WhatsApp where clients can access a simple health insurance product through chat and pay using loyalty points.

 Government agencies are changing policies to make insurance regulations more inclusive and to allow for innovation.
 Stakeholders – both private and public – are working to improve the customer journey by building more trust with consumers and changing the perception of insurance into valuable and essential support for families and businesses.

 But perhaps the biggest win has been the meeting of the iii-lab’s original objectives: dialogue and mutual learning have happened, participants are taking action and stepping up to lead in the space, and relationships have been fostered that will last long after the formal process concludes.